ivangfr/spring-boot-nginx-keycloak-cluster/README.md

    Hi user-test, I am a secured endpoint
    ```

-7. The access token default expiration period is `5 minutes`.
-So, wait for this time and, using the same access token, try to call the secured endpoint.
+7. The default expiration period for the access token is `5 minutes`.
+So, wait for this time and then, using the same access token, try to call the secured endpoint.

    It should return:
    ```